 Finding a stable way to hold the firearm is also very helpful.
 Travis Polinger likes to use a rolled-up towel.
 Other than that, you can use parts of your body, a flat surface, or anything that helps you be stable and consistent.

 So that about covers the basics.
 Your imagination is the only limit when it comes to stippling.
 The key is to practice.
 Practice your fundamentals and different designs on something other than a real firearm.
-Cheap airsoft guns are a good alternative because you get to practice maneuvering around a grip.
-Either way, grabbing something plastic and practicing pressure and time is helpful no matter what it is.
+Cheap airsoft guns are a good alternative because you get to practice maneuvering all around a grip.
+Either way, grabbing something plastic and practicing pressure and taking your time is helpful no matter what it is.